 - canning jars

 - ½ cup Brown Sugar

 - ¼ cup Cornstarch

 - First core and peel the fresh apples.
 Then cut into slices.

 - Toss the sliced apples with the lemon juice in a large bowl (this will keep them from browning) Set aside.

-- Whisk together cornstarch and water briskly, avoiding lumps.
+- In a large pot, whisk together cornstarch and water briskly, avoiding lumps.

 - Add the sugars, cinnamon, nutmeg, and a pinch of salt, mix well and bring mixture to a boil over medium-high heat.
 Bring to a hard boil, stirring constantly for 2 minutes.

-- Add the apples and bring back to a boil then reduce the heat to medium low and simmer for 2 minutes.
+- Add the apple slices and bring back to a boil then reduce the heat to medium low and simmer for 2 minutes.

 - Place in sterilized jar immediately and seal.

 - Simmer the jars fully submerged in a hot water bath for 20-25 minutes to ensure food safety .

 - Remove with jar tongs and allow to cool.
 The cap should be indented to show airtight seal has been made.

 Every year I mean to can some apples and never get around to it.
 This is just too easy though.
 I think I need to take a trip out to one of the orchards and get some apples!

 I've never made an Apple Pie.
 How crazy is that?
 In fact it's been quite some time since I've made any pie.